-- reviewing the safety related aspects of plant operation; - monitoring the safety performance of the plant and personnel (including the

-- safety performance indicators); - reviewing Operational Limits and Conditions and their modifications; - reviewing plant Maintenance Surveillance&In-service programmes; - reviewing deviations from Operational Limits and Conditions and operation outside the Operational Limits and Conditions reviewing events leading to unplanned shutdown and other operational occurrences, participating in the review of accidents, reviewing malfunctions, failures and precursors to assess their importance to safety and suggesting actions both to correct adverse situations and to improve safety; - assessing cumulative effects on safety of equipment failures and modifications including temporary modifications; - reviewing modifications and related testing plans to ascertain that they meet the safety requirements and do not compromise safety; - performing a specific safety review for non-routine activities and special tests; reviewing the safety of outages; - reviewing the effectiveness of the safety management system and its implementation against the best international practices; and reviewing changes to the management system including organizational changes; - reviewing proposed corrective actions based on audits and reviews; - suggesting corrective actions and/or modifications. - 6.47.
+- reviewing the safety related aspects of plant operation; - monitoring the safety performance of the plant and personnel (including the safety performance indicators); - reviewing Operational Limits and Conditions and their modifications; - reviewing plant Maintenance Surveillance&In-service programmes; - reviewing deviations from Operational Limits and Conditions and operation outside the Operational Limits and Conditions reviewing events leading to unplanned shutdown and other operational occurrences, participating in the review of accidents, reviewing malfunctions, failures and precursors to assess their importance to safety and suggesting actions both to correct adverse situations and to improve safety; - assessing cumulative effects on safety of equipment failures and modifications including temporary modifications; - reviewing modifications and related testing plans to ascertain that they meet the safety requirements and do not compromise safety; - performing a specific safety review for non-routine activities and special tests; - reviewing the safety of outages; - reviewing the effectiveness of the safety management system and its implementation against the best international practices; and reviewing changes to the management system including organizational changes; - reviewing proposed corrective actions based on audits and reviews; - --- suggesting corrective actions and/or modifications.

+6.47.
 Safety reviews should be conducted in sufficient depth to ensure that all issues and questions raised by the review can be satisfactorily resolved.
-Safety review activities should be performed by personnel who have sufficient education, nuclear experience, expertise and training to allow a thorough understanding and evaluation of the items reviewed. - 6.48.
+Safety review activities should be performed by personnel who have sufficient education, nuclear experience, expertise and training to allow a thorough understanding and evaluation of the items reviewed.
+6.48.
 The self-assessment of operational safety is an important safety review mechanism that the operating organization can use to improve safety.
 Self-assessment is a structured, objective and visible procedure or set of procedures whereby individuals, groups and management within an operating organization evaluate the effectiveness of their own operational safety against predetermined targets, goals and other performance expectations.
-The self-assessment process is only complete when the corrective actions have been implemented and their adequacy has been confirmed. - 6.49.
+The self-assessment process is only complete when the corrective actions have been implemented and their adequacy has been confirmed.

+6.49.
 In addition, periodic safety reviews should be performed to substantiate a high level of safety throughout the operating lifetime of the plant as required by Ref.[1].
-The results of periodic safety reviews should be used, for example: - to confirm that the nuclear power plant or individual items can be operated safely for a defined period of future operation; - to identify and evaluate factors that could limit safe operation during the defined period;
+The results of periodic safety reviews should be used, for example:

-- to revise the existing safety analysis report to meet current national and international safety standards and operating experience; - to provide input to long term operation studies; - to support decision making process for license renewal and/or for long term operation. - 6.50.
+- to confirm that the nuclear power plant or individual items can be operated safely for a defined period of future operation; - to identify and evaluate factors that could limit safe operation during the defined period; - to revise the existing safety analysis report to meet current national and international safety standards and operating experience; - to provide input to long term operation studies; - to support decision making process for license renewal and/or for long term operation.

+6.50.
 The prime responsibility for performing periodic safety reviews rests with the operating organization.
 The scope and periodicity of a periodic safety review should either be specified by the regulatory body or be developed by the operating organization and agreed upon with the regulatory body.
 Additional guidance on periodic safety reviews can be found in Ref.[15].

-NUCLEAR SECURITY PHYSICAL PROTECTION
+NUCLEAR SECURITY

-- Ref.[1] requires: Requirement 17: Consideration of objectives of nuclear security in safety programmes - requirements and security requirements satisfies both safety objectives and security objectives.
-6.50B The nuclear safety and security measures have the common aim of protecting
+Ref.[1] requires: Requirement 17: Consideration of objectives of nuclear security in safety programmes

-6.50A The operating organization shall ensure that the implementation of safety
+6.50.A "The operating organization shall ensure that the implementation of safety requirements and security requirements satisfies both safety objectives and security objectives."